idsec-solutions/cose/README.md

 ## Installation

-Starting with version **0.9.0**, the library is published as an artifact in the [Maven Central Repository](https://search.maven.org/#search%7Cga%7C1%7Ccose-java).

 To include it in a Maven project, add the following dependency to the `dependencies` section of your `pom.xml` file:

 ```xml